hyypia/nvim.config/README.md

-# eoVim Config
+# Neovim Config

 A minimal yet powerful Neovim setup focused on Python development,\
-with built-in support for many languages, powered by [lazy.nvim](https://github.com/folke/lazy.nvim) as plugin manager.
+with built-in support for many languages, powered by [lazy.nvim](https://github.com/folke/lazy.nvim)\
+as a plugin manager.

 ------------------------------------------------------------------------------
 ### Features
 #### UI & UX